Harlock123/TAIGridControlDLL/README.md

  to the way it was used under VB6 you are out of luck.
 This grid will even expose doubleclick events directly on the cell ( Wow what a concept )

+### Version 2.0.9.0
+- Holding the CONTROL key down while using the mousewheel will not adjust the font size of the items in the grid as opposed to scrolling up and down or left and right through the grid

 ### Version 2.0.8.0
 - Excel output now defaults to naming the file with date and time to avoid colissions EXCELOUTPUT_MMDDYYYY_HHMMSS.xlsx is the default name now for the excel output files